SAP/spartacus-docs/_pages/dev/features/inventory-display.md

 ## Enabling Inventory Display

-By default, inventory display is disabled by default.
+Inventory display is disabled by default.
 To enable inventory display, set the `inventoryDisplay` flag to `true` by providing the configuration as shown below:

 ```ts
       provideConfig(<CmsConfig>{